BioPAL/BioPAL/README.md

         conda activate biopal
         conda install GDAL

 Now the "biopal" environment is ready for installation; first enter inside the /BioPAL folder, than install the package by executing following command (the "." after "-e" option means "current folder"):

 	pip install -e .

 ##### BioPAL installation option 2: "pip install" (users)
-The only difference respect to option 1 is that it is not editable: it can only be run.
+The difference respect to option 1 is that it is not editable: it can only be run.
-The procedure will be updated when biopal will be available on [pypi](`https://pypi.org/`) When installed with pip, the processor can be run with a simple command, from any folder.
+BioPAL will be automatically downoladed from [pypi](`https://pypi.org/`) When installed with pip, the processor can be run with a simple command, from any folder.

 In a conda command window, type the following instruction, which creates an empty biopal environment with no packages but with the correct python version installed (you can customize the environment name, modifying the "biopal" string)